keptn/keptn.github.io/content/docs/0.7.x/operate/upgrade/index.md

     * This CLI command executes a Helm upgrade using the Helm chart from [keptn-installer/keptn-0.7.1.tgz](https://storage.googleapis.com/keptn-installer/keptn-0.7.1.tgz).

+**Note:** If you have manually modified your Keptn deployment, e.g., you deleted the Kubernetes Secret `bridge-credentials` for disabling basic auth, the `keptn upgrade` command will not detect the modification.
+Please re-apply your modification after performing the upgrade.

 ## Upgrade from Keptn 0.6.2 to 0.7